Janet Irwin: Honours and awards

 Irwin was made a Member of the Order of Australia in 1991 for service to women’s affairs and the community.
 She was awarded a Centenary Medal in 2001.

 Personal life

 Irwin’s parents, who were opposed to her marriage, did not attend her wedding to Air Force officer Peter Irwin in 1944.
-McCall Smith’s role at the wedding was fulfilled by Sir Douglas Robb.
+McCall Smith’s role at the wedding was fulfilled by Douglas Robb.
 The Irwins lived at Paraparaumu.
-In 1948 McCall Smith and Lucy moved to Waikanae from Rawene to live near their daughter.
+In 1948 her parents moved to Waikanae from Rawene to live near their daughter's family.
 The Irwins' marriage ended in 1962.
 They had three children.

 Irwin died in Nelson on 20 March 2009.

 A biography of Irwin A Prescription for Action: The Life of Dr Janet Irwin was published in 2016.